elarchi/elarchi/README.md

-# Hi there  🌞 I'm Emilie Leury, Junior React Developer*
+# Hi there  🌞 I'm Emilie Leury, a Junior UX Designer/React Developer*

 *And architect-sociologist 🙃